christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 })
 ```

 So this is actually all we need when defining a Baobab tree.
 We create the tree by passing the object representing all the state.
 We do not split it into multiple state containers.
 If we want more state we just add it to this single object.
-With very big application you might decide to split the tree into multiple branches, but you will still be able to read all the state of the specific branch as a whole.
+With very big applications you might decide to split the tree into multiple "applications", but you will still be able to read all the state of the specific "application" as a whole.

 But how do we act upon dispatched actions?
 Well, when you represent all the state in your application as one state container you do not need a dispatcher and actions.
 There is only one place to go and that is the Baobab tree.
 And it is still as predictable as traditional Flux.